The Perfect Pitch

 Prioritise

-I’d like to suggest a small exercise for this: when you’re practising, speak aloud in 3 sentences what summarises the very essence, the heart of what you believe your audience needs to hear that differentiates you from the competition.
+I suggest a small exercise for this: when you’re practising, speak aloud in 3 sentences what summarises the very essence, the heart of what you believe your audience needs to hear that differentiates you from the competition.

 • Is it the what, the why and the where?